 Now there is a busy year-round calendar of openings and shows, starting in October and continuing through April.
 Even in the slower summer months, the Gallery features “The Summer Show,” a mixed media showcase for local and regional artists.
 A team of more than 30 volunteers hangs shows, runs the desk, and manages building operations.
 The number of fans is growing, including many enthusiastic visitors from all over the world.

-Left to right: Jim Wemers, Richard Orne, Dennis Nouse
+Left to right: Jim Wermers, Richard Orne, Dennis Nourse

 “We can’t quite believe it ourselves.
 It was a dream for so long, and now we’re here in this stunning new space.
 It’s a testament to the power and persuasion of art to inspire us."